Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 • ecological cycles and transmission dynamics

-• eco-environmental factors favoring epidemics and/or emergencies
+• eco-environmental factors promoting epidemics and/or emergencies

-• socio-economic factors favouring epidemics and/or emergencies
+• socio-economic factors contributing to epidemics and/or outbreaks

 • the relative risks associated with each of these factors in each case of epidemic and/or emergence